SaiSakethGK/fantasy-baseball-monorepo/README.md

 ## 1. Objective

-Implemented a working fantasy baseball draft demo with functionality, clean code, and explicit domain logic.
-The deliverable includes:
+Implemented a working fantasy baseball draft demo.

 * A pnpm monorepo with a **Fastify (Node.js/TypeScript)** API (`apps/api`) and a **React/Vite/TypeScript** web app (`apps/web`).
 * A reproducible local run and minimal configuration.